smcclatchy/inference-for-high-dimensional-data/_episodes/08-direct-approach-false-discovery-rate.md

 alpha <- 0.05
 N <- 12

-##Define groups to be used with rowt tests
+##Define groups to be used with rowttests
 g <- factor( c(rep(0, N), rep(1, N)) )

 # re-create p-values from earlier if needed